arnaud71/Dataset-covidgilance-signals/README.md

 # Dataset-covidgilance-signals
-research datasets about top signals for covid 19 (coronavirus) for study into  google trends (GT) and with seo metrics
+Research datasets about top signals for covid 19 (coronavirus) for study into  google trends (GT) and with seo metrics

 ## Website